winsvold/sanity/CONTRIBUTING.md

 git pull upstream next --rebase
 ```

-Once this is done and there are no conflicts, push your changes and create a Pull Request from your branch and provide the neccessary information for your fix or improvement.
+Once this is done and there are no conflicts, push your changes and create a Pull Request from your branch and provide the necessary information for your fix or improvement.
 Be sure to follow the Pull Request template to the best of your ability, to help us easily review it and provide feedback faster.

 # Setting up Sanity locally

-Make sure you have **Node.js version 4 or newer** and **npm version 5 or newer**.
+Make sure you have _Node.js version 4 or newer_ and _npm version 5 or newer_.

 To start contributing to the Sanity Studio, you need to set it up locally first.
 Fork this repository and clone it onto to your computer in your desired location.